tasxatzial/symbol-table-hash/README.md

 ## Implementation

-The library provides an [opaque data type](https://en.wikipedia.org/wiki/Opaque_data_type) for the table that can be used with the above functions.
-The representation of the type is completely hidden from its users.
-C-strings are supported as keys but values can be of any type, therefore the table is used to store only pointers to values.
+The library exposes the symbol table as an [opaque data type](https://en.wikipedia.org/wiki/Opaque_data_type).

+C-strings are supported as keys and are stored directly in the table.
+Values can be of any type, therefore they should already be stored in a different data structure.

-The tables are internally stored as arrays.
+Internally the symbol tables are stored as arrays.
 Each element of the array is a linked list, this helps resolve conflicts arising from different keys having the same hash value.
 Operations like 'get', 'put', 'remove', 'contains' run in O(1) time.

-For a less efficient implementation using only Linked lists, see [symbol-table-lists](https://github.com/tasxatzial/symbol-table-lists).
+For a less efficient implementation using Linked lists, see [symbol-table-lists](https://github.com/tasxatzial/symbol-table-lists).

-## Profiling

-The program has been tested for memory leaks with [valgrind](https://valgrind.org/) and [AddressSanitizer](https://github.com/google/sanitizers/wiki/AddressSanitizer).

 ## Compile

-Build the library:
+Build the library (functions declared in symtable.h):

 ```bash
 make symtablehash.o